Renegade-Master/zomboid-dedicated-server/README.md

 ## Disclaimer

-**Note:** This image is not officially supported by Valve, nor by Coffee Stain Studios
+**Note:** This image is not officially supported by Valve, nor by The Indie Stone.

 If issues are encountered, please report them on the [GitHub repository](https://github.com/Renegade-Master/zomboid-dedicated-server/issues/new/choose)